nospaceships/node-os-service/README.md

 Note the `--run` argument passed in the `options` parameter to the `service.add()` function.
-When the service is started using the Windows Service Control Manager the first argument to the program will be `--run`.
+When the service is started using the Windows Service Control Manager, or the Linux service management facilities,  the first argument to the program will be `--run`.
 The above program checks for this and if specified runs as a service using the `service.run()` function.

 Also note that neither the node binary or the programs fully qualified path are specified.
 These parameters are automatically calculated it not